TomasVotruba/tomasvotruba.com/packages/blog/config/data/2019/2019-02-11-introducing-neon-to-yaml-converter.md

 <br>

-Next time you **migrate your config, package or whole application** from Neon to YAML, let [Symplify\NeonToYamlConverter ](https://github.com/Symplify/NeonToYamlConverter) do the work for you.
+Next time you **migrate your config, package or whole application** from Neon to YAML, let [migrify/neon-to-yaml ](https://github.com/migrify/neon-to-yaml) do the work for you.

 Happy coding!